Eliastik/simple-sound-studio-lib/README.md

 Please note that there are other more advanced examples:

+- [example/audio-player.js](example/audio-player.js): explain how to use the audio player
 - [example/custom-filter.js](example/custom-filter.js): explain how to create a custom audio filter

 ### Compile the project